How to Use This Calculator

 How much does a cubic foot of soil weigh?

-It varies a lot by mix and moisture.
+It varies a lot by material and moisture.
 Dry potting mix: 20–25 lbs per cubic foot.
-Moist all-purpose garden or raised bed mix: 35–50 lbs.
-Dense topsoil: 70–80 lbs.
-This calculator estimates ~40 lbs/cu ft as a midpoint — useful for planning, not for ordering by weight.
-If you’re ordering topsoil by the ton, use the Topsoil Calculator, which uses the industry standard of ~88.9 lbs/cu ft (1.2 tons per cubic yard) for moist topsoil delivery.
+Garden soil (topsoil amended with compost and other organic matter) is lighter than most people assume — roughly 1,800–2,200 lbs per cubic yard, or about 67–81 lbs per cubic foot.
+Dense, unamended topsoil runs heavier than garden soil, since it’s mostly mineral material with less organic matter and pore space.
+This calculator estimates ~40 lbs/cu ft as a midpoint, tuned toward potting mix and lighter garden-soil blends — useful for planning, not for ordering by weight.
+If you’re ordering topsoil by the ton, use the Topsoil Calculator, which uses ~88.9 lbs/cu ft (1.2 tons per cubic yard) as its baseline estimate, with a real range up to ~1.7 tons/cu yd if wet or compacted.

 Can I convert cubic feet to square feet?